“If anyone orders Merlot, I’m leaving. I am not drinking any f***ing Merlot!”Sideways

 Over-loved and over-saturated

 You might say Merlot is an example of a wine that was loved too much.
-With its soaring popularity in 90s and 00s America, wineries across the country began to jump on the bandwagon and try their hand at producing bottle after bottle.
+With its soaring popularity in 90s America, wineries across the country began to jump on the bandwagon and try their hand at producing bottle after bottle.

 Now, it’s common knowledge that any wine made with a good grape has the potential to be a good wine, but any wine made with a bad grape will always be destined to fail.
 This was the fate of many bottles of Merlot.
 As producers made and sold cheap and nasty commercial swill, the wine started to lose its credibility.